cabo/kramdown-rfc/README.md

 `lib/kramdown-rfc2629.rb` --- this melds nicely into the extension structure provided by kramdown.  `bin/kramdown-rfc2629` is a simple command-line program showing how to use this.
-For this, you'll need a Ruby 1.9 that can be found under the name "ruby1.9", and maybe XML2RFC if you want to see the fruits of your work.
+For this, you'll need a Ruby 1.9 that can be found under the name "ruby1.9", the command "wget", and maybe XML2RFC if you want to see the fruits of your work.

     kramdown-rfc2629 mydraft.mkd >mydraft.xml
     xml2rfc mydraft.xml